oveee92/oveee92.github.io/docs/bash_hotkeys.md

     Also useful when you want to use the man page for the last command, like `man [alt+0][alt+.]`

+### ++ctrl+d++

+Basically runs the ´exit` command **when your prompt is empty**.
+If you've started writing something in the terminal, this hotkey does nothing.

+It will let you:

+- Exit out of your `sudo -i` shell
+- exit your current SSH session
+- exit your interactive Python interpreter
+- exit out of your mysql client
+- quit your tmux session
+- and probably much more

+without writing the exit command explicitly.

 ### ++ctrl+r++

 Reverse command search.

-You know what your command is, but you don't feel like typing it all.
+- You know what your command is, but you don't feel like typing it all.
+- You remember that you need to export a variable, but you don't remember the exact details.
+- You just want to quickly re-run the last `vim` command without scrolling through the history with ++up++.

 Just use ++ctrl+r++, then search for something unique to your command.

 Didn't find it on the first try?
 Just run ++ctrl+r++ again for the next match.